-Implementation of the FPP requires information from and coordination with NMFS, BPA, other federal and state fish agencies, and tribes.
+Implementation of the FPP requires information from and coordination with NMFS, BPA, other Federal and state fisheries agencies, and tribes.
 RCC coordinates operation of Corps projects that affect system water management, spill, unit availability, or other project uses through the TMT.
-District biologists may coordinate directly with the fish agencies and tribes on other project-specific operations that do not have system impacts.
+District biologists may coordinate directly with the fisheries agencies and tribes on other project-specific operations that do not have system impacts.

-Daily RCC briefings are held at 1300 hours, Monday through Friday, during the flood control and fish passage seasons, in the U.S. Custom House, Portland, Oregon.
-RCC also participates in weekly meetings of the TMT during the fish passage season which recommends river operations to implement the Biological Opinion and other recommendations from fish interests.
-Corps representatives are available at these meetings to discuss the latest weather and runoff forecasts, as well as fish, hydrologic, water quality, and power information to assist in the planning of operations for fish passage for the following days.
+A public RCC briefing is held each Thursday at 1300 hours during the flood control and fish passage seasons, in the U.S. Custom House, Portland, Oregon.
+RCC also participates in meetings of the TMT throughout the year that recommends river operations to implement the BiOps and other recommendations from fish interests.
+Corps representatives are available at these meetings to discuss the latest weather and runoff forecasts, as well as fish, hydrologic, water quality, and power information to assist in the planning of upcoming operations for fish passage.
 Fish operation recommendations are evaluated by the Corps to determine impact on overall system operations.
-The Corps also coordinates with NMFS and U.S. Fish and Wildlife Service (FWS) to meet ESA requirements for endangered species.
+The Corps also coordinates with NMFS and USFWS to meet ESA requirements for listed species.